Scottish Terrier Grooming Guide

 Scottish Terriers have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Scottish Terrier's coat healthy and help you bond with your dog.

-With a typical weight of 18-22 lbs and lifespan of 12 yrs, the Scottish Terrier requires thoughtful care tailored to their specific breed characteristics.
+18-22 lbs at maturity, 12 yrs lifespan — the Scottish Terrier does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 At 18-22 lbs with a life expectancy of 12 yrs, the Scottish Terrier represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Brushing & Coat Care